shahcbs/shahcbs/README.md

 ## Summary

-I am a Design Systems Designer with experience in building web applications using modern web technologies.
-I am skilled in Design Token, JavaScript, React, Node.js, and have experience with Git and GitHub.
+Hey there!
+I'm a Design Systems Designer in the entertainment industry, and I love creating awesome, consistent design molecules for entertainment streaming services.
+I know my way around multi-platform technologies and I am about making the audience experience as amazing as possible!

 ## Education